Josersanvil/metabase-ecs-tf/README.md

 ## Deploy

-Deploy the infrastructure to AWS just run `terraform apply` and approve the changes after reviewing the generated plan.
+To deploy the infrastructure to AWS just run `terraform apply` and approve the changes after reviewing the generated plan.

 ## Clean